Devdutta Sangvai, MD, MBA, FAAFP

-Dr. Sangvai graduated from the Ohio State University and received his M.D. from the Medical College of Ohio, where he also completed his family medicine and chief residencies.
-He earned his M.B.A. from the Duke University Fuqua School of Business.
-Dr. Sangvai is a certified physician executive with the American College of Physician Executives (ACPE) and fellow of the American Academy of Family Physicians (AAFP).
+Dr. Sangvai graduated from the Ohio State University and received his MD from the Medical College of Ohio, where he also completed his family medicine training and chief residency.
+He earned his MBA from the Fuqua School of Business.
+He is a certified physician executive with the American College of Physician Executives (ACPE) and fellow of the American Academy of Family Physicians (AAFP).
+In 2015, he was named Presidential Leadership Scholar by libraries/foundations of Presidents George Bush and Bill Clinton.

 Chief Medical Officer